kstenerud/dogma/kbnf_v1.md

 macro      = identifier_restricted & PARENTHESIZED(param_name & (ARG_SEP & param_name)*);
 ```

-When called, a macro substitutes the passed-in parameters and proceeds like a normal rule would (the grammar is malformed if a macro is called with incompatible types).
+When called, a macro substitutes the passed-in parameters and proceeds like a normal rule would.
+The grammar is malformed if a macro is called with incompatible [types](#types).

 ```kbnf
 call       = identifier_any & PARENTHESIZED(call_param & (ARG_SEP & call_param)*);